"Another day in this carnival of souls

 The incantation done, he focused on a cow he had seen at the dairy before, one the owner had called Betsy.
 Her brown fur, the way she moved, just like when he and his family had gone up to the farm for the first time and Harry had petted the calves and laughed at Betsy as she mooed and shifted.

-Harry, his sweet little green eyed boy, the same eyes Lily had.
-Harry who had died too soon.
+Harry, his sweet little green-eyed boy, the same eyes Lily had.
+Harry, the little boy who had died too soon.

 "You still awake down here?" an amused voice asked from behind him, Harry turned in surprise and smiled at the new comer.